ORNL/cpp-proposals-pub/D1673/blas_interface.md

 ## Interoperable with other linear algebra proposals

-We believe this proposal is complimentary to [P1385R1](wg21.link/p1385r1), a proposal for a linear algebra library presented at the 2019 Kona WG21 meeting that introduces matrix and vector classes and overloaded arithmetic operators.
-In fact, we think that our proposal would make a natural foundation for a library like what P1385 proposes.
+We believe this proposal is complementary to [P1385R1](wg21.link/p1385r1), a proposal for a linear algebra library presented at the 2019 Kona WG21 meeting that introduces matrix and vector classes and overloaded arithmetic operators.
+In fact, we think that our proposal would make a natural foundation for a library like what P1385R1 proposes.
-However, a free function interface - which clearly separates algorithms from data structures, more naturally allows for a richer set of operations such as is provided by the existing BLAS.
-A natural extension of the present proposal would include allowing math objects from P1385 as input for the algorithms proposed here.
+However, a free function interface -- which clearly separates algorithms from data structures -- more naturally allows for a richer set of operations such as what the BLAS provides.
+A natural extension of the present proposal would include allowing matrix and vector objects from P1385 as input for the algorithms proposed here.

 ## Why include dense linear algebra in the C++ Standard Library?